EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 • End-to-end UC strategy -- We assess your current communication landscape, design the target UC architecture, and execute the migration in controlled phases.

-• Microsoft Teams expertise -- As a Microsoft Gold Partner, we have deep expertise in Teams configuration, Teams Phone deployment, room system integration, and governance.
+• Microsoft Teams expertise -- As a former Microsoft Gold Partner (2016 to program retirement, the oldest in North America) and current Microsoft Solutions Partner, we have deep expertise in Teams configuration, Teams Phone deployment, room system integration, and governance.

 • Legacy system integration -- We handle the complex work of integrating Teams with existing PBX systems, analog devices, contact centers, and third-party applications.